ckerr/blog-hugo/content/post/transmission-web-client-tests-pt-1.md

 Mocha is a JavaScript testing framework,
 Chai is a BDD/TDD syntax that can be used in Mocha, and Sinon is a tool for adding mocks and spies to tests.
-These can all be for testing in browsers and in Node;
+These can all run together both in browsers and in Node;
 for now,
 I'll start with Node.